tdwg/tcs2/docs/feature-report/README.md

-By elevating the values from the Taxon Relationship type enumeration to first-class TCS properties and leaving the syntax out of the standard, people can choose whether to hang them off the subject Taxon Concept, or use them as controlled values a "relationship type" property of a utility object outside TCS, for example the Darwin Core Resource Relationship class.
+By elevating the values from the Taxon Relationship type enumeration to first-class TCS properties and leaving the syntax out of the standard, people can choose whether to hang them off the subject Taxon Concept, or use them in a utility object outside TCS, for example the Darwin Core Resource Relationship class.
 The terms have the same meaning, no matter what syntax is used.

 We currently recognise the following relations between the major objects in TCS: